Professor Gill Kirton

 Email: email@example.com Telephone: +44 (0)20 7882 7439 Room Number: Room 4.25g, Francis Bancroft Building, Mile End Campus

-Gill's research interests are in the field of employment relations with a particular focus on gender and equality.
-Her recent work explores employers’ return-to-work programmes aimed at women who have taken career breaks; working conditions in nursing and midwifery and in the probation service; the roles and activities of women and equality actors within trade unions; diversity management as a field of professional practice; equality and diversity in IT work.
-Her published books include: Gender and Leadership in Trade Unions (2013) (with Geraldine Healy), The Dynamics of Managing Diversity (2000, 2005, 2010; 2016) (with Anne-marie Greene; Equality, Inequalities and Diversity (2010) (with Geraldine Healy and Mike Noon).
-She has also published her work in leading journals including The British Journal of Industrial Relations, Human Relations, Human Resource Management Journal, The Industrial Relations Journal, Work, Employment and Society, and Gender, Work and Organization.
-She is an Associate Editor of the journals Gender, Work and Organization and Human Resource Management Journal.
-Before joining Queen Mary, Gill had several years of higher education teaching experience in Industrial Relations and Human Resource Management at the University of Hertfordshire and at London Metropolitan University.
+Gill's research interests are in the field of employment relations with a particular focus on workplace gender and equality.
+Her recent work explores employers’ return-to-work programmes aimed at women who have taken career breaks; working conditions and equality issues in nursing and midwifery and in the probation service; the roles and activities of women and equality actors within trade unions; organisational diversity management as a field of professional practice; equality and diversity in IT work.
+Her published books include: Gender and Leadership in Trade Unions (2013) (with Professor Geraldine Healy), The Dynamics of Managing Diversity (2000, 2005, 2010; 2016; 2021) (with Professor Anne-marie Greene); Equality, Inequalities and Diversity (2010) (with Professors Geraldine Healy and Mike Noon).
+She has also published her work in leading journals including The British Journal of Industrial Relations, Human Relations, Human Resource Management Journal, Economic and Industrial Democracy, The Industrial Relations Journal, Work, Employment and Society, and Gender, Work and Organization.
+For some years recently she was an Associate Editor of the journals Gender, Work and Organization and Human Resource Management Journal.

 Centre and Group Membership: